 If you wish to limit inbound and outbound SIP signalling and related media traffic to and from the Webex cloud.
 Configure your firewall to allow traffic to the IP subnets for Webex media and following AWS regions: us-east-1, us-east-2, eu-central-1, us-gov-west-2, us-west-2.
 The IP address ranges for these AWS regions can be found here:

 * This webpage is not instantaneously updated, as AWS makes regular changes to the IP address ranges in their subnets.
 To dynamically track AWS IP address ranges changes, Amazon recommends subscribing to the following notification service: https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#subscribe-notifications

-Media for SIP based Webex services uses the same destination IP subnets as Webex Teams and Webex Meetings (listed here)
+Media for SIP based Webex services uses the same destination IP subnets for Webex Media (listed here)

 Network Requirements for Webex Edge Audio

 |TCP||5061, 5062||Inbound||SIP Signalling||Inbound SIP signalling for Webex Edge Audio|